 3) The Document and the Names on the Document: You must have the document that is being notarized.
 A NY Notary is not permitted to draft documents or provide legal documents.
 We can, however, print the document for you that you email to us (see Pricing and Payment section).
 Note: Please try to print the documents at least 1 hr before the NY Mobile Notary arrives so that you have time to warn us if you have trouble printing and to give you time to proofread the document, especially making sure the name on the document is spelled correctly and checked against the signer’s ID.
 The ID can have more of the name than what is on the document, but not less.
 It is okay to use a commonly known nickname on your documents, like Jim for James (where “James” is on the ID, but document says “Jim”).

 4) Blank Lines: We cannot notarize incomplete documents with incomplete blank lines (that you don’t have the information for) in the text above your signature line or just the last “signature page” without the rest of the document present.

-4) The signer needs to be competent to sign and fully alert so they can prove they understand what he or she is signing.
-Nodding his or her head is not sufficient.
-If they cannot speak, they will need to be able to write out full sentence responses.
-We cannot notarize someone with Alzheimer’s, dementia, serious memory issues or someone on medication that makes the signer very drowsy.
-It may be necessary to go to court to be able to take over the signing responsibilities for someone if something such as a Power of Attorney cannot be notarized because of these issues.
+5) Competency and Comprehension: All signers need to be competent to sign and be fully alert and be able to prove to the notary that they understand the contents being signed.
+Nodding is not sufficient.
+If the signer cannot speak, then he or she will need to be able to write out complete sentences to questions like: “Please explain what a Power of Attorney is or does?”
+We cannot notarize someone with Alzheimer’s or dementia or someone on medication that makes the signer extremely drowsy.
+You may need to go to court to be able to take over the signing responsibilities for someone if signing a document such as a Power of Attorney cannot be notarized because of these issues.